The Arrow-Cross (Nyilas) Government

 Friday, 1 December

-Posters announce regulations regarding the establishment of the large ghetto.
+Posters announced regulations regarding the establishment of the large ghetto.

 Saturday, 2 December

-There are large posters announcing the organization of the ghetto.
-All Jews without protection papers must move by the 7th into a defined area of the VIIth district.
-The cost of all kinds of transportation, even hand-carts, has jumped a thousand-fold.
-All day we hear loud cannon fire; there are many overflights and an ARS.
+Large posters announced the organization of the ghetto.
+All Jews without protection papers were required to move by the 7th of December into a defined area of the VIIth district.
+The cost of all kinds of transportation, even hand carts, has increased tenfold.
+All day we could hear loud cannon fire; there were many overflights and an ARS.

 What we didn’t know